Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt3-consolidation.md

 There was a lot of it.
 Two or three Werne had fed last night’s feast, plus a handful of root-birds and other critters Walsh couldn’t name.
 A few people were still asleep wherever they’d happened to be sitting, and the sounds of the village waking up had a more sluggish quality than usual.

 There was quite a pile of beer bottles near the fire.
 And Yan, who was probably in just as much pain as Vemik right now and doing a better job of pretending he wasn’t.
-He was expertly doing something useful with the leftovers---the People didn’t waste food, if they could help it.
+He was expertly doing something useful with the leftovers - the People didn’t waste food, if they could help it.

 “Sky-Thinker.
 Big-Tiny.”